vibhabellutagi19/vibhabellutagi19.github.io/blog/2025-01-01-spark-basics/index.md

             apache spark,
         ]
 hide_table_of_contents: false
+image: assets/spark-basics/spark-basics.png
 ---
 import SocialLinks from '@site/src/components/SocialLinks/socialLinks.js'

-Day 1/45 of Apache Spark

-Welcome to my **40 Days of Apache Spark** series!
-Over the next 45 days, I’ll dive deep into Apache Spark, from basics to advanced concepts.
-This series is about learning, exploring, and sharing—documenting my journey to mastering Apache Spark while sharing insights, challenges, and tips.
+Welcome to my **Apache Spark** series!
+I’ll dive deep into Apache Spark, from basics to advanced concepts.
+This series is about learning, exploring, and sharing—documenting my journey to mastering Apache Spark ( again ) while sharing insights, challenges, and tips.

-In this first post, we’ll cover the fundamentals of Apache Spark, its history, and why it’s a game-changer in data engineering 💡🔥
+In this first post, we’ll cover the fundamentals of Apache Spark, its history, and why it’s a game-changer in data engineering.

 Find all the blogs in the series [here](/blog/tags/apache-spark).
 <!-- truncate -->

 ## Spark History
-Apache Spark started as a research project by [Matei Zaharia](https://www.linkedin.com/in/mateizaharia/) at the University of California, Berkeley's AMPLab in 2009 which focuses on big analytics.
+Apache Spark started as a research project by [Matei Zaharia](https://www.linkedin.com/in/mateizaharia/) at the University of California, Berkeley's AMPLab in 2009 which focuses on big data analytics.
 The project was open-sourced in 2010, initially focused on MapReduce computing with a faster API.

 The aim was to design a programming model that supports a much wider class of applications than MapReduce, while maintaining its automatic fault tolerance.